sodadata/docs/soda/sensitive-data.md

 * If you configure `sample datasets` to include specific datasets, Soda implicitly *excludes* all other datasets from sampling.
 * If you combine an include config and an exclude config and a dataset fits both patterns, Soda excludes the dataset from sampling.
 * For excluded datasets, Soda does not generate, store, or offer visualizations of sample rows anywhere.
 For those datasets without sample rows, users must use another tool, such as a query builder for a data source, to collect any sample data they require.
 * No other functionality within Soda relies on these sample rows; if you exclude a dataset in a sample configuration, you can still configure individual failed row checks which collect independent failed row samples at scan time.
+Learn more about [managing failed row samples]({% link soda-cl/failed-row-samples.md %}).

 ## Limit data profiling